top of page

 • Intense brightness: Halogen lights provide a strong, clear light that maximizes visibility.

-• Drawbacks: They are far less energy-efficient and have a shorter lifespan compared to LED lights.
+• Drawbacks: They are far less energy-efficient and have a shorter lifespan compared to LED pool lights.

 • Pool type: In-ground pools are best suited for permanent, hardwired underwater lighting (LED, halogen, fibre optic), while above-ground pools are often better for magnetic or floating lights.